My 30-Day Medical Medium Celery Juice Challenge (And Resulting Skin Crisis)

-Exercise helps with the detoxification process, so I made sure to sweat by way of movement everyday.
+Exercise helps with the detoxification process, so I made sure to sweat by way of movement every day.
 Exercise pushes the blood to circulate more efficiently through the body, allowing nutrients to easily reach our organs and muscles.
-At the same time, exercise helps lymph fluids circulate through the body, which help remove toxins.
+At the same time, exercise helps lymph fluids circulate through the body, which helps remove toxins.

-So many women DM me on Instagram saying that they won’t exercise anymore because it makes their rosacea worse.
+So many women DM me saying that they won’t exercise anymore because it makes their rosacea worse.
 Exercise is so important to clear stuck energy in the body and mind!

-I know that a lot of experts say to avoid saunas when you have rosacea, but I completely disagree with that.
+I know that a lot of experts say to avoid saunas when you have rosacea, but I tend to disagree with that.

-Saunas are deeply purifying and relaxing, and, since stress is one of the major culprits behind hormonal imbalance and poor health in general, I find that a sauna’s benefits far outweigh the temporary redness on my cheeks.
+Saunas are detoxifying and relaxing.
+Since stress is one of the major culprits behind hormonal imbalance and poor health in general, I find that a sauna’s benefits far outweigh the temporary redness on my cheeks.
 Plus, the detoxifying effects of saunas help clear out toxins, and my skin looks much clearer and brighter the next day.

 So personally, yeah, huge fan of saunas, and I’m grateful to have one in my home.